cyrillkuettel/cyrillkuettel/README.md

 I have been absolutely fascinated with coding since age fourteen.
 Most of the things I know I learned from first-hand experience.
 What my motivation boils down to (from an engineering perspective) is that <i>theory often follows invention.</i> Engineering, say inventing new artifacts, that's where the creative process happens.
 That's where I'm most interested in: ingenious invententions and orginality.

+Other things I'm interested in.
+- Chess
+- Artifial Intelligence
+- Reading / learning new things

 <br/><br/>